-Once the olive harvest season starts, you can only work the days that is not raining.
-Depending on the number of olive trees you will need more or fewer days to do the olive harvest.
-When the time goes ahead the olives tend to fall off the branches.
-That is going to make the olive harvest more difficult and it is going to reduce the quality of the olive oil obtained.
-The olive oils produced at the beginning and at the end of the olive harvest season are of a different quality.
-Even when the olives come from the same area and olive tree cultivar.The olive oils produced at the beginning and at the end of the olive harvest season are of a different quality Click To Tweet
+Once the olive harvest season starts, you can only work the days that it is not raining.
+Depending on the number of olive trees you need more or fewer days to do the olive harvest.
+When you leave it too long, the olives tend to fall off the branches.
+That is going to make the olive harvest more difficult, and it is going to reduce the quality of the olive oil obtained.
+The olive oils produced at the beginning and the end of the olive harvest season are of a different class.
+That happens even when the olives come from the same area and olive tree cultivar.The olive oils produced at the beginning and the end of the olive harvest season are of a different class Click To Tweet

 Reinos de Taifas positioning

-In Reinos de Taifas we firmly believe that quality goes over quantity always.
+In Reinos de Taifas we firmly believe that quality comes before quantity always.
 We pursue excellence to differentiate us from other companies that have been more focused on offering a low price (by sacrificing product quality).